noubarhanno/React-Youtube-Search/README.md

 ### `in order to make the app works`

-you need to create an account on developers.google.com then you hve to create an App under APIs Apps by choosing `youtube data API v3` then go to Credentials Tab and create one to be able to have an API key to deal with
+you need to create an account on developers.google.com then you have to create an App under APIs Apps by choosing `youtube data API v3` then go to Credentials Tab and create one to be able to have an API key for dealing with